Gayella

 Gayella valparadisaea is a species of plant in the family Sapotaceae.
 It is the sole species in genus Gayella.
-It is a tree endemic to the coastal areas of central Chile.
-Due to the current rates of habitat loss, this species is classified as Endangered.
+It is a tree or shrub endemic to the coastal areas of central Chile.
+It was previously considered to be a member of the genus Pouteria before genetic analysis justified its classification as a separate, monotypic genus.
+Due to ongoing habitat loss and fragmentation, as well as lack of living seed dispersers, this species is classified as Endangered.
 It produces an edible fruit similar to that of lúcuma fruit.
+Common names for this species include "lúcumo silvestre" and "palo colorado".